Virtual Reality and Augmented Reality - Master's Programme

 Description

-The demand för new approaches using Virtual Reality (VR) and Augmented Reality (AR) are rapidly increasing!
-Do you want to be part of exploring future possibilities?
-Apply to this master’s programme offering a truly holistic approach to VR and AR technology in a world-class, multi-disciplinary research and learning environment!
+The demand for new approaches using Virtual Reality (VR) and Augmented Reality (AR) are rapidly increasing.
+Apply to this Master’s programme offering a truly holistic approach to VR/AR technology in a world-class, multi-disciplinary research and learning environment and be part of exploring new possibilities!

 Programme structure

-The demand for engineers specialised in VR/AR technology is increasing rapidly.
-For this reason, local and global companies are strongly committed to contributing to the master's programme in various ways.
-Most importantly, this means huge opportunities to make project assignments and master thesis for companies, solving real world problems by applying VR/AR technology in a creative and innovative manner.
+Local and global companies are strongly committed to contributing to the Master's programme in various ways.
+This creates huge opportunities for project assignments and master degree projects, solving real world problems by applying VR/AR technology in a creative and innovative manner.

 Programme modules/courses

-The programme is carefully tailored and only contains mandatory courses.
+The programme is carefully tailored and contains mainly mandatory courses.

 Career prospects

-Students graduating from the Master’s programme in Virtual reality and Augmented reality will be extremely attractive for industry in the near future.
-For example, job market company Hired reported a 1400% demand growth for VR/AR engineers in 2019.
-As the VR/AR research field is growing quickly, there are excellent opportunities for an academic career as well.
-The number of doctoral student positions is increasing all over the world and the master's programme provides qualifications for research studies at PhD level.
+The VR/AR research field is growing quickly, providing excellent opportunities for an academic career.
+The number of doctoral student positions is increasing all over the world and the Master’s programme provides qualifications for research studies at PhD level.

 Closed for applications